 I once spent Christmas at the Amboseli Research Camp.
 We were sitting around opening presents when a herd approached, and Cynthia Moss advised us to move to our tents.
 One matriarch examined the gifts we’d left behind, including a carpet of woven grass that had been rolled up and tied with a bow as a present for Cynthia.
 With nimble fingers at the end of her trunk, the elephant unfurled it and gave the open carpet close inspection with her trunk, sniffing, then ambled on, perhaps because the grass wasn’t green.

 I didn’t capture a photo of this because I was still shaking after being charged by a young bull.
-It is said not to run, to stand your ground until the last minute, and then jump to one side or the other.
-I pivoted into a tent.
-He was young and just showing off with a mock charge, but I trembled because the threat should never be underestimated.
+I pivoted into a tent, which would not have protected me had the elephant been determined.
+He was just showing off with a mock charge, but I trembled because the threat should never be underestimated.

 My friend Lee Lyon was killed in Rwanda by a baby elephant that simply put its knee into her chest when she fell to the ground.
 A baby elephant can weigh a ton.
 Dead at 29, Lee Lyon had the courage to go to Africa before I did, and the misfortune to keep shooting instead of focusing on her own safety.
 Ironically, Lee was the photo assistant to Dieter Plage for the filming of Oria & Iain Douglas-Hamilton’s research on the elephant herds in Manyara, when Dieter made the same mistake, but not fatally.
 Working as a still photographer, Lee captured a charging, ears out portrait of the magnificent adult known as Boadecia, plus an equally stunning photo of Oria, holding infant Saba within feet of an adult elephant.